 - Distance from Munich: 2 hours / 108 km

 On the Austrian side, next to the road between Leutasch and Mittenwald, is the official car park of the gorge.
 The car park is large enough for you to park comfortably and the buses that bring tourists also have plenty of space.
-There is also a public toilet and a small restaurant in the car park.
+The car park also has a public toilet and a small restaurant.

-The gorge is an ideal family program, but it can also be a great weekend getaway for couples.
+The gorge is an ideal family program but can also be a great weekend getaway for couples.
 The hiking trail is signposted, and it is not technical.
-The difficulty of the round trip is easy, it is also recommended for non-routine hikers.
+The difficulty of the round trip is easy; it is also recommended for non-routine hikers.
 It can be completed in about 2-3 hours and contains only a 150 m elevation.

 |Previous Experience?||Not required|

 |Route type||Round trip|